liquidcarrot/carrot/README.md

 let Random = new architect.Random(4, 5, 1);

-// as many hidden layers as needed let Perceptron = new architect.Perceptron(4, 5, 20, 5, 10, 1);
+// Add as many hidden layers as needed let Perceptron = new architect.Perceptron(4, 5, 20, 5, 10, 1);
 ```